 Oskar founded the White Whale Research Centre as a way of coordinating information from the general public, universities, research centres and the media.
 During ‘whale season’ when Migaloo is frequently sighted along the east coast of Australia, Oskar donates countless hours keeping in touch with various groups so everyone can stay up to date with Migaloo.
 Oskar’s drive is to educate people about the rules in place that protect Migaloo from harassment and protecting his marine environment.
 Migaloo caught his imagination and attention when he was first sighted at Byron Bay and it has been a labor of love over many years.
 Anyone who calls in a sighting of Migaloo is likely to talk to Oskar, and if you do, please take a moment to say ‘thank you’ to Oskar for his hard work and dedication.

-Trish has twenty-five years experience studying the behaviour and social organisation of Humpback whales.
-Her research has focussed on individual and group social behaviour of migrating humpback whales and the social organisation and temporal segregation of classes of humpback whales during the southern migration in Hervey Bay off the southeast coast of Queensland.
-Her work is making a direct contribution to the management and conservation of the eastern Australian humpback whales.
+Trish spent over twenty-five years studying the behaviour and social organisation of humpback whales.
+Her research was focused on individual and group social behaviour of migrating humpback whales.
+She also researched the social organisation and temporal segregation of classes of humpback whales during the southern migration in Hervey Bay off the southeast coast of Queensland.
+Her work has made direct contributions to the management and conservation of the eastern Australian humpback whales.